angela-li/sotmus-r/README.md

 Thanks to [Mark Padgham](https://github.com/mpadge) and [rOpenSci](https://ropensci.org/) for maintaining the osmdata package!

 Thanks to [Jared Lander](https://swcarpentry.github.io/r-novice-gapminder/), [Chris Prener](https://github.com/slu-dss/lesson-template), [Jenny Bryan](https://github.com/jennybc/whattheyforgot), [Software Carpentry](https://swcarpentry.github.io/r-novice-gapminder/), and [RStudio Education](https://github.com/rstudio-education/datascience-box) for informing the design of this workshop repository.
 In the same vein, please feel free to use this workshop as a template for your own R workshop.
 (If you do, give me a hoot!)

+Note: For exporting xaringan slides to a PDF, I used the `webshot` package, instructions for which are found in the [xaringan wiki](https://github.com/yihui/xaringan/wiki/Export-Slides-to-PDF).